 - Starting on the underside of the brisket, slather with mustard or hot sauce.
 Sprinkle with a generous amount of the salt and pepper mixture.

-- Flip the brisket over to the fatty side and repeat the process with the mustard/hot sauce, and salt and pepper.
-Cover with loose plastic wrap and allow to sit at room temperature while you build the fire.
+- Flip the brisket over to the fatty side and repeat the process with the mustard/hot sauce and salt and pepper.
+Cover with loose plastic wrap and allow to sit at room temperature while you build a fire.

 Start the fire

 - Light the smoker according to the directions.
-If using raw wood to smoke, begin by making a bed of coals out of wood or wood charcoal.
+Using raw wood to smoke, begin by making a bed of coals out of wood or wood charcoal.
 (I use FOGO premium charcoal, it burns clean and longer than briquets)

 - Fill the smoker pan or jacket full of clean water.
 Close the smoker up and bring the temperature up to a steady 250°F/121°C.

-- If there are multiple shelves in your smoker, place the brisket on the lowest wrung.
-If not, just make sure the grate is clean and ready.
+- If there are multiple shelves in your smoker, place the brisket on the lowest rung.
+If not, make sure the grate is clean and ready.

 - Ramp up the smoker to 260°F/127°C and smoke for 3 hours.
 (Check to see that your water pan stays topped off!)
 Add more wood chunks if necessary.

-- Now that the brisket has been in the smoker for 6 hours, start spritzing it all over the surface to keep it moist.
+- Now that the brisket has been in the smoker for 6 hours start spritzing it all over the surface to keep it moist.
 (No need to turn it over.)
 Do this every hour for the next 3-5 hours.
-Ramp up the temperature to 270°F/132°C and smoke for 3 more hours.
+Ramp up the temperature to (270°F or 132°C) and smoke for 3 more hours.
 Add more wood chunks and water to the water pan if necessary.

 - Once the brisket is tightly wrapped, add back to the smoker with the seam side down.
 The smoker temp should be 290°F/143°C. Cook for another 1-2 hours or until the brisket reaches an internal temperature of 200°-205°F/94-96°C.